 PlanetScale Postgres includes connection pooling by default.

-- Migrate custom functions to standard PostgreSQL syntax where possible
+- Migrate custom functions to standard PostgreSQL syntax where possible.

 Pre-Migration Checklist

-Before starting your migration:-
+Before starting your migration:Database Assessment

 - Document your current PostgreSQL version